- What is intOGen?

 Which methods for cancer driver gene identification are used?

-The current version of the intOGen pipeline uses six methods to identify cancer driver genes from somatic point mutations.
-We used two methods, dNdScv and CBaSE, which test for mutation count bias in genes while correcting for genomic covariates, mutational processes and coding consequence type; three methods that test for significant clustering of mutations in the protein sequence (OncodriveCLUSTL), protein structure (HotMAPS), and protein functional domains (smRegions); and one method that tests for functional impact bias of the observed mutations (OncodriveFML).
+The current version of the intOGen pipeline uses seven methods to identify cancer driver genes from somatic point mutations.
+We used three methods, dNdScv, CBaSE and MutPanning which test for mutation count bias in genes while correcting for genomic covariates, mutational processes and coding consequence type; three methods that test for significant clustering of mutations in the protein sequence (OncodriveCLUSTL), protein structure (HotMAPS), and protein functional domains (smRegions); and one method that tests for functional impact bias of the observed mutations (OncodriveFML).

-How do you combine the output of the six methods?
+How do you combine the output of the seven methods?

 Our approach works independently for each cohort: to create a consensus list of driver genes for each cohort, we first determine how credible each method is when applied to this specific cohort, on the basis of how many bona fide cancer genes reported in the COSMIC Cancer Gene Census database (CGC) are highly ranked according to the method.
 Once the credibility of each method has been quantified, we use a weighted method for combining the p-values that each method produces for each candidate gene.
 This combination takes the methods credibility into account.
 Based on the combined p-values, we conduct FDR correction to conclude a ranking of candidate driver genes alongside q-values.